 Fort Wayne City Utilities’ most important commitment is to the health and safety of our customers.

-When drinking water leaves the Three Rivers Water Filtration Plant, it meets, or is better than, all state and federal standards require—this includes the standard for lead.
-However, lead can enter drinking water as a result of the corrosion of lead in the service lines between the public water main and a home or business.
-Lead may also enter drinking water from plumbing inside a building or from lead solder used in plumbing fixtures.
+When drinking water leaves the Three Rivers Water Filtration Plant, it meet or is better than all state and federal standards require—this includes the standard for lead.
+However, lead can enter drinking water due to the corrosion of lead (should that pipe or “the lead pipe”) in the service lines between the public water main and a home or business.
+Lead may also enter drinking water from plumbing inside a building or lead solder used in plumbing fixtures.

 Service Line Replacement as Part of Water Main Projects

 When City Utilities engineers are designing water main replacement projects, they determine if the service lines between the water main and the homes or businesses along the main are likely to be made of lead pipe.
-Lead service lines are most likely in homes that were built and connected to public water mains before 1950.
-During the water main replacement projects in areas with lead service lines, City Utilities will replace the utility-owned portion of the service line as part of the water main replacement project.
+Lead service lines are most likely in homes built and connected to public water mains before 1950.
+Therefore, during water main replacement projects in areas with lead service lines, City Utilities will replace the utility-owned portion of the service line as part of the water main replacement project.

 Recommended Flushing After Partial Lead Service Replacement

-After a portion of a lead water service line is replaced, if the remaining portion of the line is lead it is likely that the level of lead in household tap water may increase for a period of time.
-This increase in lead levels is the result of pipes being disturbed during the partial replacement.
+After a portion of a lead water service line is replaced, if the remaining portion of the line is lead, the level of lead in household tap water may likely increase for a period.
+This increase in lead levels results from pipes being disturbed during the partial replacement.
 Lead may also continue to be released into the water from lead or galvanized pipes inside a building, or it may come from other sources of lead in the plumbing such as lead solder, if these have not been removed or replaced as part of the service line replacement.

 How To Flush Pipes

 - Remove faucet aerators from all water taps in the home.

 - At the faucet nearest to the water meter, turn the cold water faucet on fully.
 Let the water run for 5 minutes and shut off the water before moving to the next tap.